Manoel Island Development

 Gzira

-The concept of this project revolves around a Mediterranean marina village overlooking landscaped gardens, shoreline walkways and a picturesque yacht marina, which will berth around 350 boats.
-The pretty island will also be home to a boutique hotel, a waterfront casino, and many cultural, leisure and sports facilities.
+The concept of this project revolves around a Mediterranean marina village overlooking landscaped gardens, shoreline walkways, and a picturesque yacht marina, which will berth around 350 boats.
+The pretty island will also be home to a boutique hotel, a waterfront casino, and many cultural, leisure, and sports facilities.

-A shoreline promenade will lead up to the old Lazzaretto buildings and the majestic 18th century Fort, both of which are in the process of being fully restored.
+A shoreline promenade will lead up to the old Lazzaretto buildings and the majestic 18th-century Fort, both of which are fully restored.
 Once the development in the area is complete, the area around the fort will be open as a public park.
+The planned development on the island will comprise low-rise residential buildings in a unique leisure environment.

-History
+History and Culture

 The star-shaped fort located on the island was built in the 18th Century by the Knights of St John.
 It was used as a quarantine area, complete with a plague hospital, Lazzaretto, which still stands today.
-Afterwards, it was used by the British military from 1800 until they left the island in 1964.

 Features